Don't Let High pH Levels Leave You With An Acidic Lawn

-Lawn grass grows best in slightly acidic soil (pH 6.0 – 7.0).
+Did you know that moss or an overabundance of crabgrass growing in your northern New Jersey lawn indicates that the soil may be overly acidic?
 Since soils in New Jersey tend to be more acidic, it’s a good chance that your lawn needs a lime treatment.

 Limestone not only balances the soil’s pH, but it also helps the soil to absorb nutrients more efficiently.
 You can count on your lawn needing lime treatments every three to five years since lime stays in the soil for a long time.